SomeRandomTV/Linked-List/README.md

 # Linked-List
-Basic singly linked list in C
+Code for a Singly linked list in C